nievergeltlab/tractor_haul/README.md

 ### Other Usage Notes:

-The pipeline is a bit primitive, and is probably more of an example than a push button interface
+The pipeline is a bit primitive, and is for most will be a hackable example rather than a push button interface

   A) jobs are not automatically resubmitted if failed.
   B) There is no job dependency programmed in, you have to manually check if a job finished before proceeding to the next step
   C) You will have to go into the job scripts to set certain paths